Platinumt3chnology/visual-recognition./getting-started.md

     Scores range from 0-1, with a higher score indicating greater correlation.
 The `/v3/classify` calls don't include low-scoring classes by default.

-## Step 3: Detecting faces in an image
+## Step 2: Detect faces in an image
 {: #detect-faces}

 {{site.data.keyword.visualrecognitionshort}} can detect faces in images.
 The response provides information such as the location of the face in the image and the estimated age range and gender for each face.